mate-academy/sql_peoplebase/README.md

 16. Create a query that would return the first names of the people sorted in the reverse alphabetical order.
 The column should be aliased `fn`.

     ```postgresql
-        SELECT "First Name" AS fn FROM people ORDER BY "First Name" DESC LIMIT 1
+        SELECT "First Name" AS fn FROM people ORDER BY "First Name" DESC
     ```

 17. Create a query that would return the people sorted by their year of birth in the descending order, and then (if two or more people share the same year of birth) by their last name alphabetically: